Alexander Ursenbacher: Career

 Out of the three European Tour events Ursenbacher entered in the 2015–16 season, he reached the first round of the Ruhr Open, where he lost 4–3 to Rod Lawler.
-He was knocked out in the opening round of the first Q School event, but in Event 2 he won five matches to stand just a game away from rejoining the professional tour.
+He was knocked out in the opening round of the first 2016 Q School event, but in the second event he won five matches to stand just a game away from rejoining the professional tour.
 Ursenbacher lost it 4–2 against Alex Borg.

 In March 2017 he won the EBSA European Under-21 Snooker Championship in Nicosia and with it re-qualified for the Main Tour.
 The victory also allowed Ursenbacher to get an invitation to the World Championship qualifying rounds; he defeated Robert Milkins 10–6 and Scott Donaldson 10–9 to reach the final round (he was the only amateur present at this stage), where he lost 10–4 to Yan Bingtao.

 Ursenbacher recorded his best result to date by reaching the semi-finals of the 2017 English Open, defeating former world champion Shaun Murphy along the way; he lost 3–6 to Kyren Wilson.
 Ursenbacher's form declined after that, however, and he failed to win a single match for the rest of the season, aside from non-ranking event Shoot Out.
 The next season was hardly an improvement, although Ursenbacher caused a major upset at the 2019 Welsh Open by knocking out tournament favourite Ronnie O'Sullivan in the third round; he lost his next match to Zhao Xintong.
 After losing his first round qualifying match for the World Championship 4–10 to Jordan Brown, Ursenbacher was left 69th in the season-end rankings, confirming his relegation.

-In June 2019, Ursenbacher came through Q-School - Event 3 by winning six matches to earn another two-year card on the World Snooker Tour for the 2019–20 and 2020–21 seasons.
+Ursenbacher came through the third event of the 2019 Q School by winning six matches to earn another two-year card on the World Snooker Tour for the 2019–20 and 2020–21 seasons.

 In July 2020, he became the first Swiss player to qualify for the main draw World Championships.
 Ursenbacher was beaten in the first round 10–2 by 15th seed Barry Hawkins.